Using GPUs on Stanage

 See submitting jobs on slurm if you’re not already familiar with the concept.

-To run batch jobs on GPU nodes, ensure your job submission script includes a request for GPUs, e.g. for a single GPU use --gres=gpu:1:
+To run batch jobs on GPU nodes, ensure your job submission script includes a request for GPUs, e.g. for two GPUs use --gres=gpu:2:

 #!/bin/bash